Rio del Mar, California

 Rio del Mar (Spanish: Río del Mar, meaning "River of the Sea") is an unincorporated village in Santa Cruz County, California.
 Rio del Mar is one of several small villages that form the unincorporated community of Aptos, California.
 Its population was 9,128 as of the 2020 United States census.
+For statistical purposes, the United States Census Bureau has defined Rio del Mar as a census-designated place (CDP).

 Etymology

 The name, from Spanish: Río del Mar, meaning river of the sea, was chosen to promote real estate in the area during the 1920s.